 Touch Screen Remote Control – All Luraco chairs now come with a touch-screen remote that works like a smartphone, making it easier to use and browse through.

 5 Memory Settings – Whether you have a specific program you like doing on different days or there are a couple of people using the chair, 5 personalized programs can ow be saved so you can get the personalized massage you enjoy most at the touch of a button.

-Bluetooth & MP3 Music System – The high-quality sound system in the Luraco series is some of the best speakers you’ll find in massage chairs, to give you high-quality sound along with your high quality massage.
+Bluetooth & MP3 Music System – The highest-quality sound system in the Luraco series is some of the best speakers you’ll find in models, to give you highest-quality sound along with your massage.

 Adjustable 3D Rollers And Airbag System – 80 individual airbags give you variable intensity in just the right places for a more specialized massage in those hard to reach areas.

 The intensity can also be adjusted to suit your personal needs.
 The sectional function means that each area (back, lower back, etc.) can be adjusted according to your personal preference.

 Airbag Intensity Adjustment – The airbags in the calves & feet can now also be adjusted separately for an even more personalized massage.

 3-Tiered Calf & Foot Massage – Sore calves are a thing of the past.
 The extra layer of airbags in the foot region ensures that your calves aren’t neglected in any way; they get the same treatment as the rest of your body.
 The mechanical rollers (foot) add an extra reflexology treatment for your feet.

 Back & Feet Heat – As with most models, it offers back and feet heating pads to help your muscles relax more for a deeper massage.

 9 Auto Programs, including Body Stretching – Each program is a 20-minute massage designed to target a specific ailment.
 There is also a special stretching program that helps to decompress the spine and joints.